mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 device servers or a command that exports a new device.
 A MySQL or MariaDB server is required to run TANGO.
 It is also possible to run TANGO without a database and with a limited functionality.
-In cases where high availability is required TANGO may run in a multi-database configuration ([@tango2016manual], p.
+In cases where high availability is required TANGO can run in a multi-database configuration ([@tango2016manual], p.
 186).

 The hardware is controlled by human operators.
 They use **graphical client